-Whether a couple seems to be drifting apart, or they desire to broaden and strengthen an already strong relationship, consulting a qualified couples counselor is rarely a waste of money and effort.
+Whether a couple seems to be drifting apart or the desire to broaden and strengthen an already strong relationship, consulting a qualified couples counselor is rarely a waste of money and effort.
 Outside of this relatively formal environment, though, building a relationship is still a continuous process that requires the couple to take what they have learned inside of the counselor's office and apply it to their daily lives.
-Part of it simply means showing affection and consideration daily, but a few couple's therapy exercises can also help to improve communication and understanding between them or help them to get more out of their relationship.
-Fortunately, because everyone who has taken couple's counseling realizes that the real work takes place outside of the therapy sessions, there is an abundance of tried and true couple's therapy exercises that can be done at home.
+Part of it means showing affection and consideration daily.
+Still, a few couple's therapy exercises can also help to improve communication and understanding between them or help them get more out of their relationship.
+Fortunately, because everyone who has taken couple's counseling realizes that the real work takes place outside of the therapy sessions, there is an abundance of tried and true couple's therapy techniques that can be done at home.
 To get you started, here are a few great exercises that will help you at any point in your journey.

 Couples Therapy Exercises For Bedtime

-Physical intimacy makes up a major part of most romantic relationships, and actual sex is just one component of this.
-Touching or just being near another person provides us with feelings of safety and validation and helps us relax, thereby lowering our guard and allowing a couple to be more open with one another.
-(Keep in mind that this will only work if you desire to be closer to your significant other or if there is not an issue with one partner being physically intimate with another.
+Physical intimacy makes up a major part of most romantic relationships, and actual sex is just one component.
+Touching or just being near another person provides us with feelings of safety and validation.
+It helps us relax, thereby lowering our guard and allowing a couple to be more open with one another.
+(Keep in mind that this will only work if you desire to be closer to your significant other or if there is no issue with one partner being physically intimate with another.
 Attempting to be intimate when both partners are not ready or not willing can do more harm than good.)

-Besides intimacy at bedtime and, although this piece of advice may seem so banal as to be useless, it is a good idea to get into the habit of not going to bed angry.
-Every argument can't be resolved before 11 p.m., but it's important to show at least that you can appreciate your partner's viewpoint and you are willing to take it seriously.
+Although it is good to get into the habit of not going to bed angry, every argument can't be resolved before 11 p.m.
+Still, it's important to show at least that you can appreciate your partner's viewpoint and you are willing to take it seriously.
 Allowing each of you to stew in resentment and anger until you're able to discuss the issue further will only make finding a compromise that much more difficult.
-With this in mind, try setting aside a time each day that will allow you to vent, listen, and resolve conflicts before you each enter the bed.
-If conflicts are typically small, this may not be necessary, and you can simply solve conflicts as they come your way throughout the morning and afternoon, if any arise at all.
+With this in mind, try setting aside a time each day that will allow you to vent, listen, and resolve conflicts before you go to bed.
+If conflicts are typically small, this may not be necessary, and you can solve conflicts as they come your way throughout the morning and afternoon.

 Scheduling Special Times Together

-One of the ways communication can break down in a relationship is by people just getting into the habit of biting their tongue or postponing hard talks to a time that never seems to come.
+Communication can break down in a relationship by just getting into the habit of biting their tongue or postponing hard talks to a time that never seems to come.
 Obviously, we don't want to launch into contentious discussions when our partners are tired or already upset, but if we don't make time to clear the air, this chore will end up never being done.
 It is, therefore, a good idea to set aside 30 minutes or an hour each week during which you promise to be entirely open with each other.
 The best way to do this is to choose a time when you and your partner are relaxed, such as on a Sunday morning.
-Listen instead of just hearing and remember to criticize behaviors instead of personalities.
+Listen instead of just talking, and remember to focus on behaviors instead of personalities.

-Similarly, whether you've just gotten together recently or already have children, it's important to just have some fun together without any distractions.
-There's something to be said for routine activities such as going to a favorite restaurant once a month but sharing novel experiences and adventures is a great way to reconnect and generate excitement in your relationship.
-This doesn't have to mean spending a week and thousands of dollars on an ocean cruise.
-Instead, you can just pack a picnic basket and head to the park, or go to salsa classes together when you have time.
+Similarly, whether you've just gotten together recently or already have children, it's important to have some fun together without any distractions.
+There's something to be said for routine activities, such as going to a favorite restaurant once a month, because sharing novel experiences and adventures is a great way to reconnect and generate excitement in your relationship.
+This doesn't mean spending a week and thousands of dollars on an ocean cruise.
+Instead, you can pack a picnic basket and head to the park or go to salsa classes together when you have time.
 However, it is generally a good idea to make sure that you schedule date nights every week and make sure that there are no excuses that can get in the way.
 You must commit to your set time as falling out of this habit can result in you falling back into old habits.
 It is also important that you leave any other concerns or problems behind during this time.
 This is a time for you and your partner to reconnect, not a time for you to focus on external issues.

 Make Your Affection and Appreciation Known As Often (and As Necessary) As Possible